LeoniLu/Computer-Networks-PA2/README.txt

 DVNODE:
 	The routing table is printed everytime the node receives a routing table from neighbours, even though no data is updated.
 However, it will only resend the routing table if there is an update in the table.

-CNNODE:
-	I did not finish this part because building on my existing code, I would have to greatly rewrite GBN algorithm to fit in the requirement.
-I used a single thread operation for gbnnode.
-For getting the loss rate every 1 sec for all neighbours, I would open multithread and run gbn algorithm for each neighbour and return new loss rate every 1 sec through a pipeline to cnnode.
-	Both Distance Vector and DV algorithm cases are implemented in the cnnode. cnnode would take in all commandline arguments, put the data into to linked list: neighbour, staticneighbour (neighbour would hold data for routing table; staticneighbour hold data for neighbours)
-	If gbn-algorithm is implemented, the loss rate data would be updated into staticneighbour's rate field, which indicates the loss rate to neighbour.
-Then the cnnode can run normal dv algorithm upon two linked lists, neighbour & staticneibour.

 Memory Issue:
 	a cleanEXIT function is added to the program on signal SIGTERM and SIGINT.
 I hope this can help deallocating the memory on exit with ctrl C.